Chris-McGonigle/emmas-beauty-parlour/README.md

 13. Website traffice is monitored using [Google analytics](https://analytics.google.com/analytics/web/)

 14. The PDF document used on the Waxing page was authored by [Harley waxing](https://harleywaxing.co.uk/)

+15. The responsive Youtube video iframe was adapted froma tutorial on [CSS-Tricks](https://css-tricks.com/fluid-width-video/)